aafulei/cppp5e/03-strings-vectors-and-arrays/README.md

 **Answer:**

+- `sa` has 10 empty strings
+- `ia` has 10 `int` elements, each with value `0`
+- `sa2` has 10 empty strings
+- `ia2` has 10 `int` elements, the value of which is indeterministic

 ### Exercise 3.29

 > List some of the drawbacks of using an array instead of a vector.

 **Answer:**

+1. an array has a fixed size, which has to be known at compile time
+2. an array can't be directly passed to and returned from functions
+3. an array can't be assigned with operator `=`

 ### Exercise 3.30